Skip to content

 Policy dataclass

-Values of this type can be built concisely using the & operator defined on type SearchPolicy.
+Values of this type can be built by combining a search policy and an inner policy using the & operator defined on type SearchPolicy.

 Source code in src/delphyne/stdlib/policies.py